codeout/fluent-plugin-sflow/README.md

 ## TODO

 * Add more tests
-  * Please send me the sFlow pcap file if your device is not supporeted. :cyclone:
+  * Please send me the sFlow pcap file if your device is not supported. :cyclone:
     1. Archive your pcap in .zip or .gz
     2. [Open a new issue](https://github.com/codeout/fluent-plugin-sflow/issues/new)
-    3. Attache the archive
+    3. Attach the archive
 * Merge into [RubyGem](https://rubygems.org/gems/fluent-plugin-sflow).